xwp/wp-customize-setting-validation/readme.txt

 The functionality here will be proposed for inclusion in WordPress Core via Trac [#34893](https://core.trac.wordpress.org/ticket/34893):
 Improve Customizer setting validation model.

+See demo video “[Customize Validate Entitled Settings](https://gist.github.com/westonruter/1016332b18ee7946dec3)” plugin which forces the site title, widget titles, and nav menu item labels to all be populated and to start with an upper-case letter:

 [youtube https://youtu.be/ZNk6FhtS8TM]

 Settings in the Customizer rely on sanitization to ensure that only valid values get persisted to the database.